MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Week_1.md

 For each iteration of the for loop, we create a variable for each record's full name and birthday.
 We assign the fullName variable by concatenating the first and last name.

-Then, we assign the birthday variable by creating a [new Date()](https://www.w3schools.com/js/js_dates.asp).
+Then, we assign the birthday variable by creating a [new Date()](https://www.w3schools.com/js/js_dates.asp) object.
 We pass in the current record's date of birth value and format it using the [toDateString()](https://www.w3schools.com/jsref/jsref_todatestring.asp) method.

 Now that we have new variables with the proper format, we create an object called newRecord and assign them with the key-value pairs as required by the coding challenge.